andy-fong/ai-guardrail-webhook-server/README.md

 ## Open API Spec

 The gloo-ai-gateway-guardrail-webhook-openapi.yaml file under the docs/ directory is the generated Open API spec file.
 The json version can also be retrieved from `http://localhost:8000/openapi.json` while this sample server is running.

+## Open Tracing

+Gloo AI Gateway supports Open Tracing and will propagate the tracing header to the webhook server if the tracing feature is enabled.
+You can set the OTEL_EXPORTER_OTLP_TRACES_ENDPOINT env variable to point to your tracing server and the server will export the trace.